 In America, there is no official retirement age.
 You get to decide when to retire.
 The average retirement age is 62 years.
 Retiring before 60 years is typically considered early retirement.
-65 is deemed to be standard retirement age, while 70 and beyond is definitely a late retirement.
+65 is deemed to be the standard retirement age, while 70 and beyond is definitely a late retirement.
 The Internal Revenue Service will penalize retirement withdrawals from your IRA and other retirement schemes before the age of 59 ½.

-You can claim Social security benefits at 62, but these will be 75% of the full amount.
+You can claim Social Security benefits at 62, but these will be 75% of the full amount.
 To get the full amount, you'll have to wait until you are 66.
-If you wait till 70, you boost your social security benefits significantly.
+If you wait till 70, you boost your Social Security benefits significantly.

 Deciding when to retire is a complex decision that you need to seriously think about.
-There are other issues to consider in addition to the factors to do with defined ages to access your savings and social security.
+There are other issues to consider in addition to the factors to do with defined ages to access your savings and Social Security.

 One of the factors is whether you have enough savings to see you through retirement.
 Nowadays, we are seeing that many people get to retirement age without adequate savings, thus finding themselves working well past the standard retirement age.